mobindustry/emojikeyboard/README.md

 </level-list>
 ```
 ## Keyboard without panel
-To use keyboard see KeyboardActivity code in sample project
+To use keyboard see KeyboardActivity.java code in sample project

 ## Current stickers
 To add your own stickers on the keyboard, you need to put them in a /assets/stickers/